softindex/uikernel/docs/docs/grid-component.md

   grid.addRecordStatus(recordId, status);
 {% endhighlight %}

-Add record status(the status will be stored in internal hash map and it will be set className with the `status` value to the corresponding row in the grid).
+Add record status.
+It will be set className with the `status` value to the corresponding row in the grid.
+So you can define css styles for record with this status (className).

 **Parameters**: